Skip to Content

 Step 2.
 Mix Limoncello & lemon juice

-Mix 150ml limoncello and 75ml lemon juice together.
-Taste the mix – if you find it not too tangy, add more lemon juice.
-Note that the taste of this mix should be tangier than your normal taste, as you will soak sweet ladyfingers in and the cream mixture is also sweet.
+Mix 150ml of limoncello and 75ml of lemon juice together.
+Taste the mixture – if you find it not too tangy, add more lemon juice.
+Note that the taste of this mixture should be tangier than your normal preference, as you will soak sweet ladyfingers in it, and the cream mixture is also sweet.

 Step 3.
 Prepare creamy mixture

-Pasteurize the eggs: Use a double boiler (or place a bowl on top of the pot, making sure that the bottom of the bowl does not touch the bottom of the pot) to heat a mixture of egg yolks and sugar, beat it gently using a whisk to dissolve completely and reach a temperature of 140-160°F (60-70°C) for pasteurization.
-Make sure to whisk the mixture continuously and evenly so the egg yolks are not cooked.
+Pasteurize the eggs: Use a double boiler (or place a bowl on top of the pot, making sure that the bottom of the bowl does not touch the bottom of the pot) to heat a mixture of egg yolks and sugar, gently beating it with a whisk until completely dissolved and reaching a temperature of 140-160°F (60-70°C) for pasteurization.
+Make sure to whisk the mixture continuously and evenly so that the egg yolks do not cook and become scrambled eggs.

 limoncello tiramisu